 So, what have we at Amido learned from our experience of deploying a chatbot under these circumstances?

 We’re used to partnering with organisations to help them plan and deploy the right technologies to enable them to quickly scale and meet changing demands.
 Right now, we’re supporting clients to deal with new challenges during the pandemic, as well as accelerating longer term growth objectives as part of their emergence strategy.
-If that sounds like you, then get in contact and we’ll be happy to share more advice and talk about how we can help your business succeed.
+If that sounds like you, please leave us a message below.
+We’ll be happy to share more advice and talk about how we can help your business succeed.